How to Plan a Luxury Trip to Whangarei

 Whangarei offers a wealth of experiences for that special trip of a lifetime, whether it’s diving the famous Poor Knights Islands, indulging in a massage treatment at the luxury Helena Bay Lodge or trekking the beautiful beaches of the Whangarei Heads on horseback.

 Arguably one of the best diving locations in New Zealand, the Poor Knights Islands is just off the shores of Tutukaka, approximately 28km (18 miles) from Whangarei city centre.
 These ancient volcanic islands not only take your breath away with this towering arches and expansive sea caves, but the marine life is colourful and diverse thanks to the warm currents swept here from the Coral Sea.
 Experience the Poor Knights Islands through scuba diving, snorkelling, kayaking or stand-up paddleboarding with Yuko Dive or Dive!
 Tutukaka.
-Alternatively, day tours to the islands from Auckland are available with Cheeky Kiwi Travel.
+Alternatively, day tours to the islands from Auckland are available with Cheeky Kiwi Travel, which you can learn more about on Viator and Tripadvisor.

 An alternative way to experience the great outdoors of Whangarei includes a round of golf at the stunning Waipu Golf Club – an 18-hole course with breathtaking views of islands, ocean and Bream Bay.
 Find Waipu Golf Club off State Highway One in Waipu, just 34km (21 miles) south of Whangarei.